lordofkillz/DarkFusion/README.md

 This completes the basic installation for using DNN on OpenCL without CUDA.
 The second part of the installation, which includes CUDA installation, CMake, Visual Studio, and other steps, will be covered separately.

-*Recommended:* Use Visual Studio Code for a smoother experience with the program.### Download it here https://code.visualstudio.com/Download
+*Recommended:* Use Visual Studio Code for a smoother experience with the program.Download it here https://code.visualstudio.com/Download

 If you prefer not to use Visual Studio Code: